-The Workflow API lets you run workflows - specifically API workflows - on a POST request.
+The Workflow API lets you run workflows - specifically API workflows - on a POST or GET request.
 By using such API workflows, you can create things, sign users up, send emails, and leverage plugins to access external services.
 Define the workflows as you would for a normal page, action by action.
 But, API workflows are one type of backend workflow, meaning they run independently of any page of your app and thus some actions (e.g. element-driven ones) are not available.
 Such an API workflow can return data, but for Read API calls, please use the Data API.
 You can create API workflows after checking the box 'Enable Workflow API and backend workflows' in the API section in the Settings Tab.
 These workflows are defined in the Backend workflows page found in the Application Menu above the Palette.

 wfis for workflow.

 This workflow is triggered on the server either when it is initiated from elsewhere in the app or via a call to the app's Workflow API.
 The workflow only runs after the authentication passes.
 As with other workflows, you can set up conditions to restrict when the workflow runs.

 This is name of the API workflow and is also the URL endpoint (denoted as

 Check this box to allow requests from outside the Bubble Editor via the Workflow API, either by a client that you built or another service, such as Stripe or Zapier.
 Non-public API workflows are useful because they can be initiated from elsewhere in the app or editor - for example, for scheduled workflows and bulk operations.

 Check this box if this workflow can be run without authentication.
 Use this to enable users to sign up or login to the app.

 An API workflow is run based on the token sent.
 All privacy rules will apply.
 Sometimes, you may want the workflow to bypass these rules, even if run without authentication, and run as an admin user who has all rights to the data.
 Check this box to ignore the privacy rules.